bcharlier/HMMA238/Projects/README.md

 ### Project structure

-- All the code will be placed in a sub-directory called `/my_module_name`.
+- All the code will be placed in a sub-directory called `/my_module_name` (choosing your module name accordingly).

 - A `jupyter notebook` file  will be put in a `/report` sub-directory synthesizing the most interesting results you found, showing images/movies/widgets of interest.